FIWARE/tutorials.IoT-Agent/README.md

 Which should be familiar UltraLight 2.0 syntax from the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Sensors).

-When a measurement from an IoT device is received on the resource url it needs to be interpreted and passed to the context broker.
+When a measurement from an IoT device is received on the resource URL it needs to be interpreted and passed to the context broker.
 The `entity_type` attribute provides a default `type` for each device which has made a request (in this case anonymous devices will be known as `Thing` entities.
 Furthermore the location of the context broker (`cbroker`) is needed, so that the IoT Agent can pass on any measurements received to the